 For other kinds of supplies, we prefer that you order them from one of the durable medical equipment (DME) companies in our provider network.
 These supplies include lancets, glucose meters and test strips, and drugs used by external or implanted pumps.
 In some cases, these drugs may be covered through a pharmacy.
 However, the co-insurance may depend on whether you get these at a pharmacy or DME company.

-Knowledge note: Network pharmacies and DME providers are both listed in the Provider/Pharmacy Directory, click theProvider/Pharmacy Directory or A Doctor link to see a list of network pharmacies or search for one near you.
+Knowledge note: Network pharmacies and DME providers are both listed in the Provider/Pharmacy Directory, click theProvider/Pharmacy Directory or Find a Provider link to see a list of network pharmacies or search for one near you.

 23. I think I may qualify for extra help for prescription drug coverage from the Social Security Administration.
 Do you know where I could get information about extra help?